deepomicslab/crux/docs/advanced-components.md

 }
 ```

 To add a state, simply add a new entry in `state`.
-The key is the name of the stage, and the the value it the default value of this state.
+The key is the name of the stage, and the the value is the default value of this state.

 Suppose that we are going to create a component `MousePos`, which renders a circle that moves with the mouse cursor.
-Therefore now we need two states: the x and y position of the mouse cursor.
+We now therefore need two states: the x and y position of the mouse cursor.

 ```js
 class MousePose extends Component {